PhD in Curriculum and Instruction, minor in Latin American, Caribbean and Iberian Studies, 2010.

 Friedrich, D., Jaastad, B., & Popkewitz, T. S. (2010).
 Democratic Education: An (Im)Possibility That Yet Remains To Come.
 Educational Philosophy and Theory, 42(5-6), 571-587.

-Friedrich, D. (Under Review).
+Friedrich, D. (In Press).
 The Limits of Democratic Education as a Curricular Problem.
 Routledge.

 Friedrich, D. (In Press).
 The Mobilization Of Historical Consciousness In The Narratives About The Last Argentine Dictatorship.
 In J. Williams (Ed.), (Re)Building Memory: School Textbooks, Identity, and the Pedagogies and Politics of Imagining Community.
 Sense Publishers.